 I think that Canadian identity is inextricably tied to America.
 It has always been that way and it always will be.
-So while we’ve carved out a niche for ourselves as the True North, as a diverse society, and as the more polite travellers, we have done so largely in contrast to the United States.
+So while we’ve carved out a niche for ourselves as the True North, as a diverse society and as the more polite travellers, we have done so largely in contrast to the United States.
 Sometimes, to be “Canadian” is basically to be “not-American,” and to be proud of it.

-Part of that benign anti-Americanism is reflected in another important aspect of Canadian identity, the distinct sense of smugness with which Canadians view the American political scene.
+Part of that benign anti-Americanism is reflected in another important aspect of Canadian identity: the distinct sense of smugness with which Canadians view the American political scene.
 And since the elections of Justin Trudeau in 2015 and Donald Trump almost a year later, that distinctly Canadian smugness has accelerated to a dangerous velocity.
 We’re shaking our heads at the Americans so fast we’re going to put ourselves in a stretcher.

 But every once and while, something comes along in American politics that makes Canadians pause, and check our poorly hidden self-satisfaction.

-Last week, Donald Trump introduced his proposal for legislation concerning legal immigration into the United States.
+Last week, Donald Trump introduced his proposal for legislation concerning legal immigration to the United States.
 After two years of focusing almost exclusively on illegal immigration (gotta build that wall), the president has turned to the more traditional side of the debate.

-In essence, Trump’s plan would cut immigration by half over the next decade, by restricting some ways of acquiring green cards through family members and introducing a point-system to screen new immigrants.
+In essence, Trump’s plan would cut immigration by half over the next decade by restricting some ways of acquiring green cards through family members and introducing a point-system to screen new immigrants.
 The overall objective is to slant the immigration system towards a more merit-based approach.

 If you’re Canadian, that should sound familiar.
 Trump’s plan is explicitly based on the system used in Canada (as well as other places, like Australia).